danielsaidi/website_danielsaidi/_posts/2020/2020-06-03-dispatch-queue.md

 tests:  https://github.com/danielsaidi/SwiftKit/tree/master/Tests/SwiftKitTests/Extensions
 ---

 In this post, we'll look at how `DispatchQueue` can be used to delay and chain operations.
+We'll also extend it with more convenient functions that simplify these tasks.

 ## Delaying operations